tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 #### HPKE Usage in Direct Key Agreement mode

-In Direct Key Agreement mode, the sender MUST specify the 'encapsulated_key' and 'alg' parameters in the protected header to indicate the use of HPKE.
+In Direct Key Agreement mode, the sender MUST specify the 'ek' and 'alg' parameters in the protected header to indicate the use of HPKE.
 In this mode, the 'enc' (Encryption Algorithm) parameter MUST NOT be present because the ciphersuite (KEM, KDF, AEAD) is fully-specified in the 'alg' parameter itself.
 If the 'enc' parameter is present, it MUST be ignored by implementations.
 This is a deviation from the rule in Section 4.1.2 of {{RFC7516}}.
 Optionally, the protected header MAY contain the 'kid' parameter used to identify the static recipient public key used by the sender.

 #### HPKE Usage in Key Agreement with Key Wrapping mode

-In the JWE JSON Serialization, the sender MUST place the 'encapsulated_key' and 'alg' parameters in the per-recipient unprotected header to indicate the use of HPKE.
+In the JWE JSON Serialization, the sender MUST place the 'ek' and 'alg' parameters in the per-recipient unprotected header to indicate the use of HPKE.
 Optionally, the per-recipient unprotected header MAY contain the 'kid' parameter used to identify the static recipient public key used by the sender.
-In the JWE Compact Serialization, the sender MUST place the 'encapsulated_key' and 'alg' parameters in the protected header to indicate the use of HPKE.
+In the JWE Compact Serialization, the sender MUST place the 'ek' and 'alg' parameters in the protected header to indicate the use of HPKE.

 # Ciphersuite Registration